victortrindade1/bem-viver-admin/README.md

 - Webpack rewired by Craco and react-app-alias
   - To use styled components with Material UI
   - Absolute imports
-- Reactotron
+- Reactotron (maybe not)
 - Axios (requests)
-- React-Hook-Form-Mui
+- React-Hook-Form
-  - Lib that makes react-hook-form and MUI together very practice
+  - Auxiliates forms
 - styled-media-query (Media-Query CSS in Styled Components)
 - Polished (makes color darker or ligther)
 - ContextAPI (Global states)